-PR 27 Seek out partnerships to achieve the goals and objectives of the Parks and Recreation Master Plan including, but not limited to working with:

-- a.
-School District 71 to increase access to school facilities after hours for community uses and City programs; - b.
-Neighbouring jurisdictions to explore regional greenway connectivity opportunities; - c.
-Community agencies to provide more programs in/around the Town and Neighbourhood Centres and Urban Corridor; - d.
-Non-profit and private sector organizations to expand sport and physical activity options, and expand recreation opportunities for all residents; - e.
-Neighbouring jurisdictions and other government agencies and community groups, to coordinate recreation and park services and to consider alternative service delivery methods including maintenance agreements; and - f.
-Citizens to foster resident-driven solutions and involvement in park use and community involvement.
+- PR 27 Seek out partnerships to achieve the goals and objectives of the Parks and Recreation Master Plan including, but not limited to: - a.
+Working with School District 71 to increase access to school facilities after hours for community uses and City programs; - b.
+Working with neighbouring jurisdictions to explore regional greenway connectivity opportunities; - c.
+Working with community agencies to provide more programs in/around the neighbourhood centres; - d.
+Working with non-profit and private sector organizations to expand sport and physical activity options, and expand recreation opportunities for all residents; - e.
+Working with neighbouring jurisdictions and other government agencies and community groups, to coordinate recreation and park services and to consider alternative service delivery methods including maintenance agreements; and - f.
+Working with citizens to foster resident-driven solutions and involvement in park use and community involvement.